Retro hairstyles have a visual impact that tells a story. From the 1940s’ victory rolls to the 1960s’ bouffant updos.

-Scarves and other hair ornaments like vintage hats, headbands and hair clips are a great way to create a retro hairstyle.
-Who needs hours with curlers or heat styling?
+Scarves and other hair ornaments such as vintage hats, headbands, and hair clips are great for creating a retro hairstyle.
+Who needs hours of curling or heat styling?
 Scarves are versatile.
-They can be worn in a myriad of ways and take up little storage space!
+They can be worn in a variety of ways and take up little storage space!
 Tie a scarf in your hair for the ultimate Rosie the Riveter pin-up hairstyle or to accent a bouffant updo.
 The sky’s the limit!

 - With a Bang

 Bangs are a great part of a hairstyle to show some pizazz.
 You can curl or style just your bangs and tie the rest of your hair into a ponytail and look more polished quickly.
 Bumper bangs are a popular retro hairstyle and you can even get them as extensions without having to wear a wig or commit to maintaining them or eventually growing out your bangs.